So here’s the issue: how do you get more website visitors?

 The most common answers for getting website visitors are something like this:

 Like with food, balancing our website traffic from a variety of sources or channels is healthy.
-Here’s a fairly generalized list of major channels:
+Here’s a list of major channels:

-An ideal scenario would be to balance your traffic acquisition among these various channels.
-Let’s break things down a bit further and see what we should do (and shouldn’t do) within each channel to drive traffic.
+Effective website traffic generation balances your traffic among these channels.
+Let’s see what we should do (and shouldn’t do) within each channel to drive traffic.

 This can be a confusing metric as it’s often misrepresented in website analytics software, we won’t get into the why’s here, but if you’re curious here’s a great article.